adamsilver/adamsilver.io-jekyll/_posts/2016-01-08-the-design-challenge.md

 ## 9. "Can we fix that with Javascript?
 We don't need to worry about the 1% of users without it &mdash; it's important that the design is nice for 99% of our users"

-First, this [[1](#ref1)].
+First, [this](http://kryogenix.org/code/browser/everyonehasjs.html).
 Second, it's not the amount of users, its the amount of visits.
 Javascript will fail to download/execute at some point.
 Embrace Progressive Enhancement.
 Every time you fix something with Javascript you take a hit in performance, maintenance and usability.

 ## 10. "We need to fix that by disabling zoom on mobile"

 Zoom is essential.
-Let go, be boring [[2](#ref2)] .
+Let go, [be boring](http://blog.capwatkins.com/the-boring-designer).

 ## 11. "I don't like the way the text wraps and layout breaks on small screens, we'll get the copywriter to make the words fit"

 Again, clarity trumps minimalism.
-Design for content [[3](#ref3)] &mdash; not the other way around.
+[Design for content](https://www.uie.com/articles/content_and_design/) &mdash; not the other way around.

 ## 12. "But website X does it, so we should do it"